export class LocationStrategy

 exported from angular2/router defined in angular2/src/router/location_strategy.ts (line 2)

-is responsible for representing and reading route state
+LocationStrategy is responsible for representing and reading route state

 from the browser's URL.
 Angular provides two strategies:

-(default) and PathLocationStrategy
+HashLocationStrategy (default) and PathLocationStrategy.

-This is used under the hood of the Location
+This is used under the hood of the Location service.

-Applications should use the Router
+Applications should use the Router or Location services to

 interact with application route state.

-For instance, HashLocationStrategy
+For instance, HashLocationStrategy produces URLs like

-, and PathLocationStrategy
+http://example.com#/foo, and PathLocationStrategy produces

-as an equivalent URL.
+http://example.com/foo as an equivalent URL.

 See these two classes for more.